PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 - failing to drink during the day
 	- gain 7 trauma.
 Can only be reversed when receiving sufficient water.
  - life threatening injury (d)
-	- gain 1 trauma per degree(d) of the wound per turn. if unconscious with a life threatening injury
+	 - gain 1 trauma per degree(d) of the wound per turn.

+if unconscious with a life threatening injury
 	- gain 1 trauma per degree of the wound

 You can voluntarily earn trauma...
-- You can only spend trauma on your turn with a 5 tick action.
-- You cannot spend trauma while unconscious.
 - you may...
 	- reduce fatigue by 2 (1 trauma)
-	- add 5 durability (1 trauma).
+	- reduce durability by 5 (1 trauma).
 		- Can only happen once per exchange of fire.
+		- to a maximum of
+- You can only spend trauma on your turn with a 5 tick action.
+- You cannot spend trauma while unconscious.

 you can lose trauma by...
 - a day of normal rest by 1 point